 Key Takeaways

-• Properties built after specific years must comply with accessibility standards, such as 2% of units for hearing and visually impaired individuals and 5% being fully accessible1.
+- Properties built after specific years must comply with accessibility standards, including 2% of units designed for hearing and visually impaired individuals and 5% being fully accessible.

-• The FHA requires multifamily dwellings intended for first occupancy after March 13, 1991, to feature seven design characteristics for quick adaptation12.
+- The FHA requires multifamily dwellings intended for first occupancy after March 13, 1991, to feature seven design characteristics that support accessibility and adaptability.

 Introduction to ADA Housing Laws in Alabama